Do you need mobile phone insurance?

 - One of the biggest expenses when a phone is stolen can be unauthorised calls to premium rate numbers made in the period before you report the phone as stolen to your network provider – you’ll have to pay for these too.

-If you do decide to self-insure, make sure you put the money into a savings account where you will be able to access your money quickly.
+If you do decide to self-insure, make sure you put the money into a savings account where you’ll be able to access your money quickly.

 Include your mobile on your home insurance